timelinez/timelinez.github.io/README.md

 1. Links to - other pages (should be markdown style)
 1. "Drill in" to other/adjacent timelines (see JDK death)
 1. Allow the overlay of HTML version of markdown source named in a link
-1. Markdown Links - both "Drill in" to another timeline, and to regular pages (see JDK death)
+1. Markdown Links - both "Drill in" to another timeline, and to regular pages, like "see JDK death ↗"
 1. Live bookmarkable URL - as you move up and down the timeline, the URL changes to allow you to send that to someone else and they get to the same page.
 1. Make sure that time line renders well in narrower page widths
 1. Show SHA1 at time of serving, in case the pa